-Carhenge was built as a memorial to Reinders’ father who once lived on the farm where Carhenge now stands.
-While relatives were gathered following the death of Reinders’ father in 1982, the discussion turned to a memorial and the idea of a Stonehenge replica was developed.
+Carhenge was built as a memorial to Reinders’ father.
+While relatives were gathered following the funeral in 1982, the discussion turned to a memorial and the idea of a Stonehenge replica was developed.
 The family agreed to gather in five years and build it.
 The clan, about 35 strong, gathered in June 1987 and went to work.
-According to Mr. Reinders, “It took a lot of work, sweat, and beers”.
+According to Mr. Reinders, “It took a lot of blood, sweat, and beers”.

 Carhenge was dedicated on the Summer Solstice in 1987, with champagne, poetry, songs and a play written by the family.

 Additional sculptures have been erected at the site, known as the Car Art Reserve.
 One of the first sculptures to be added to the Car Art Reserve is a sculpture of a spawning salmon created by 29 year-old Canadian Geoff Sandhurst.
 Sandhurst won a $2500 prize and placement of his car art creation at the Reserve.

 Reinders’ “Ford Seasons”, comprised only of Fords and inspired by Vivaldi’s Four Seasons, suggests the Nebraska landscape’s seasonal changes as wheat is planted, grows, is harvested, and then the field lies barren during a windy winter.